edvin/pillar/docs/concepts/aggregate-roots.md

 #### Wiring a state‑based aggregate with Eloquent

 For state‑based aggregates, the repository persists fields directly (no events).
-Here’s a minimal Eloquent mapping with **optimistic concurrency** via a `version` column:
+Here’s a minimal Eloquent mapping:

 ```php
 // app/Models/DocumentRecord.php